wlsf82/latd7/README.md

 vagrant up
 ```

-Obs.: The first time will it will be slow, because of the vm provisioning.
+Obs.: At the first time will it will be slow, because of the vm provisioning.

+After the VM is provisioned it will be available in the browser through the following address: http://192.168.22.11

 ---